An Indispensable Piece For The Autodidact; A Vital Component To Education For Individuals Of All Ages

 all or some of it supplement by readings in and applications to the great philosophers

 What one gathers from the book will greatly depend on how much time one chooses to spend learning the tenets from it.
-Socratic Logic may be studied independently for an autodidact, or used as part of personal learning system.
-The book can be studied in single class lessons, once a week lessons, semester formats, etc.
+Socratic Logic may be studied independently for an autodidact, as part of personal self-directed learning system, or it can even be studied in single class lessons, once a week lessons, semester formats, etc.

 A healthy amount of exercises throughout the book further buttress one’s understanding of the subject matter.
-This multifarious approach definitely helps hammer in the concepts shown in the book with utmost precision.
+This multifarious approach definitely helps individuals attain a deeper understanding of the concepts shown in the book with utmost precision.

 And if conventional schooling continues on the downhill grade it’s currently in, knowledge in areas such as this will be worth more than its weight in gold, and that’s not an understatement.
 With the student loans costing over a trillion dollars collectively and real education dissipating right before our eyes within the conventional establishment, taking your education into your own hands is not only responsible and commonsensical, but downright crucial.